MicrosoftDocs/architecture-center/docs/web-apps/guides/enterprise-app-patterns/reliable-web-app/java/example-scenario.md

 - *DDoS protection:* It has built-in layer 3-4 DDoS protection.

-- *Content delivery network:* It positions Relecloud to use a content delivery network.
+- *Content delivery network:* It positions Contoso Fiber to use a content delivery network.
 The content delivery network provides site acceleration.

 ### Web application firewall

-Relecloud needed to protect the web app from web attacks.
+Contoso Fiber needed to protect the web app from web attacks.
 They used Azure Web Application Firewall for the following reasons:

 - *Global protection:* It provides improved global web app protection without sacrificing performance.